Our Commitment to Anti-Racism in Business

-We do not believe in white supremacy, but we now understand that white power and privilege will reproduce itself in our businesses and lives unless we’re engaged in ongoing anti-racism work.
+White supremacy is a real and powerful force in the U.S. During this time we’ve learned how white power and privilege will reproduce itself in our businesses and lives unless we’re engaged in ongoing anti-racism work.

 Given this, here are some steps we are taking in our business and online communities to create more equitable and encouraging environments for BIPOC folks:

 • We are committed to investing a portion of my monthly budget to Black, Indigenous, and People of Color owned businesses.
 This includes but is not limited to software companies, contractors, employees, and educators.

 • We are committed to amplifying Black, Indigenous, and People of Color voices in our social media content, guest expert opportunities, and events.